therealsunx/trvim/README.md

         - = r : replace character with next one
         - = $ : go to end of line
         - = 0 : go to start of line
+        - . : : internal command prompt
+            - . :{n} : go to line number n
+            - . :w : save the current buffer into the file
+            - . :wa : save all buffers into the file
+            - . :q : quit current buffer
+            - . :qa : quit all buffers
+            - . :wq : save and quit current buffer
+            - . :wqa : save and quit all buffers
         - = word navigation
             - = w : next word
             - = W : next word (ignore punctuations)